Interacting in Your Course

 Participation in discussion forums is a mandatory component in all VirtualSC PD renewal and graduate courses.
 Communicating and learning together allows you to share your questions, ideas, and possible frustrations with other students.
 It also allows you to receive help from your peers should you need it.
 You will be asked to synthesize the reading and resources you’ve been assigned in each week of your course within the discussion forum.
 The only exception to this would be if you are taking a self-paced, non-facilitated renewal course from VirtualSC PD.
 Make sure that you refer to the Forum Guidelines and Discussion Forum Rubric found in this course when posting to forums, and replying to others.
 Watch the video below to see how to create an initial forum post: (Click here to view How to Use Discussion Forums video)

-Using Blackboard Collaborate
+Using Blackboard Ultra

-Joining a Blackboard Collaborate Session
+Joining a Blackboard Ultra Session

-Viewing a Blackboard Collaborate Session Recording
+Viewing a Blackboard Ultra Session Recording

 Checking Your Progress